dt-orders/keptn-orders-setup/AWS.md

   --region $VM_REGION
 ```

-## 2. SSH into the bastion host EC2 instance
+## 3. SSH into the bastion host EC2 instance

 From the aws web console, get the connection string for the VM.
 Run this command to SSH to the new VM.
 ```
 ssh -i "<your local pem file>.pem" ubuntu@<your host>.compute.amazonaws.com
 ```

-## 3. Initialize aws cli

-Within the VM, run this command to install the aws CLI ```sudo apt install awscli```

-Run this command to configure the cli ```aws configure```

-At the prompt,
-* enter your AWS Access Key ID
-* enter your AWS Secret Access Key ID
-* enter Default region name example us-east-1
-* enter Default output format, enter json

-See [this article](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/) for For help access keys

-When complete, run this command ```aws ec2 describe-instances``` to see your VMs

 ## 4. Clone the Orders setup repo